changetocoding/CSharpTraining/Lesson12-Multithreading2.md

 }
 ```

+It is bad because each thread creates its own object to lock on.
+So the lock is not shared.

+You should almost always be locking on a private static object (across all instances) or private object (just for this instance).
+If you are not, you have probably made a mistake.

 **Avoid locking on strings**
 **Prefer using a static obj that is only for locking**
 **Locking is slow - You have an overhead to check/enter/exit lock.
 Plus throttled where you use the lock**